Integrated Bindery Systems

 Can the Smart-binder produce perfect-bound books (using hot glue) and what advantages does the Smart-binder have over other systems when making these types of books?

-Answer: The SB-4 can create ISG cold-glued ‘signatures’ containing typically 16- 28 pages (variable) and collect these signatures together before feeding them into the PB-600B or PB-1500W perfect binder.
+Answer: The SB-4 can create ISG cold-glued ‘signatures’ containing typically 16- 28 pages (variable) and collect these signatures together before feeding them into the PB-1500W perfect binder.
 Hot-glue (EVA or PUR) is applied to the booklet spine in the perfect binder and the cover is attached, resulting in very strong books.
 If the signatures are pre-glued inside using ISG cold-glue, then the spines do not need to be cut off in the binder clamp.
 This avoids dust/noise being created and makes the process more operator-friendly.
-The ISG cold glue may in some cases be better than hot-glue for use with hot, dry digitallyprinter papers, but may not provide such good adhesion as hot-glue when using heavily coated papers.
+The ISG cold glue may in some cases be better than hot-glue for use with hot, dry digitally-printed papers, but may not provide such good adhesion as hot-glue when using heavily coated papers.

 The model SB-5 produces conventional perfect-bound books from stacks of loose sheets (hot-glue only).